bmp-dot/QuickStartCalmDSL/README.md

 generated](media/image15.png){width="6.5in"
 height="3.9097222222222223in"}

--   Once the app status changes to "running" you will have a nginx server deployed from Calm DSL
+-   Once the app status changes to "running" you will have a nginx server deployed from Calm DSL!

 Log into Prism Central to verify

--   You can see your blueprint created from DSL
+-   We can see the blueprint created from DSL

--   You can see your application launched from DSL
+-   We can see the application launched from DSL

-    -   On the application tab created from DSL select the "Services" tab and copy the IP.
+    -   On the application tab created from DSL select the "Services" tab and copy the IP

 ![A close up of a logo Description automatically generated](media/image16.png){width="6.5in" height="1.3416666666666666in"}

--   Enter the IP in a web browser and this will take you to the nginx "Welcome to DSL" web page.
+-   Enter the IP in a web browser and this will take you to the nginx ***"Welcome to DSL"*** web page

 ![A screenshot of a cell phone Description automatically generated](media/image17.png){width="6.5in" height="3.8625in"}